-Our aim is to improve students’ receptive (reading/listening) and productive (writing/speaking) language skills with a strong focus on oral communication and fluency.
+Our academic programme, which offers a minimum of 15 hours of English language tuition per week, is carefully designed to improve students’ receptive and productive language skills with a strong focus on oral communication.

 DAILY TUITION & CLASS SIZES